waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- I am currently on Route 30, trying to get to Violet City.
-- The eastern path is a dead end.
+- The western path on Route 30 is a confirmed dead end, blocked by a CUT_TREE.
-- I am on the western path of Route 30.
-I will now explore north to find the way to Violet City.
+- I will now backtrack to the main fork in the road and explore the eastern path to find the way to Violet City.

 ## The Rival
 - A red-haired boy named KAINE stole a Totodile from Professor Elm's lab.